discordjs/guide/guide/additional-features/cooldowns.md

 };
 ```

-In your main file, initialize an empty [Collection](/guide/additional-info//collections.md) which you can then fill later when commands are used:
+In your main file, initialize a [Collection](/guide/additional-info//collections.md) to store cooldowns of commands

 ```js {1}
 client.cooldowns = new Collection();